leboff/scriptingdx-dreamhouse/README.md

 Now you’re working in your own branch, making it easier to submit updates to your team later on.

-In SFDX we provide a comprehensive set of capabilities through our command-line interface, which is shipped as a Heroku plugin.
+In SFDX we provide a comprehensive set of capabilities through our command-line interface.
 You can take a look at all of the available commands by typing `sfdx force --help`.

 ![image](https://cloud.githubusercontent.com/assets/22328844/23097228/71a190c2-f5e3-11e6-9973-0a637c72ad20.png)